dapr/docs/howto/setup-secret-store/gcp-secretmanager.md

 # Secret Store for GCP Secret Manager

-This document shows how to enable GCP Secret Manager secret store using [Dapr Secrets Component](../../concepts/components/secrets.md) for Standalone and Kubernetes mode.
+This document shows how to enable GCP Secret Manager secret store using [Dapr Secrets Component](../../concepts/components/secrets.md) for self hosted and Kubernetes mode.

 ## Create an GCP Secret Manager instance